nginx/unit-docs/source/configuration.rst

    With multiple argument instances (think :samp:`Color=Red&Color=Blue`), the rightmost occurrence is used (:samp:`Blue`).

-At runtime, variables are replaced by dynamically computed values (at your risk!).
-For example, the listener above targets an entire set of routes, picking individual ones by HTTP verbs that the incoming requests use:
+At runtime, variables expand into dynamically computed values (at your risk!).
+The previous example targets an entire set of routes, picking individual ones by HTTP verbs from the incoming requests:

 .. code-block:: console